dullroar/ten-steps-to-linux-survival/Step01.md

 ## Getting Lazy{.unnumbered}

-Most modern interactive shells like `bash` and `CMD.EXE`\drshl{CMD.EXE} allow for tab expansion and command history, at least for the current session of the shell.
+Most modern interactive shells like `bash` and `CMD.EXE` allow for tab expansion and command history, at least for the current session of the shell.
+\drshl{CMD.EXE}

 Tab expansion is "auto-complete" for the command prompt.
 Let's say you have some files in a
 directory: